 Confrontation between the new rules and the comfort zone

-The new rules sometimes collide with the comfort zone head-on, which results in evoking anger and resistance.
+The new rules sometimes collide with the comfort zone head-on, which results in frustration and resistance.
 Without having realized it, the comfort zone proves to have very sensitive areas.
-The heels in the sand.
+Employees dig their heels in.
 How can managers both have their staff accept performance management and stay within their comfort zone at the same time?
-They have to ensure security, influence and prevent employees from feeling incompetent.
+They have to ensure security and prevent employees from feeling incompetent.
 They must successfully pass a test that is taken by their employees.

 Employees Test Questions

-- ‘How harmful can it be? ” or: the management must ensure security
+- ‘How harmful can it be? ” or: management must ensure security.

-- “Do they hear me?” or: the managers should give me some influence
+- “Do they hear me?” or: the managers should give me some autonomy.

-- “Will I succeed?” or: the management must ensure that I do not lose my skills
+- “Will I succeed?” or: management must ensure that I do not lose my skills.

 Employees use these “test questions” to assess whether the introduction of performance management or business intelligence remains ‘manageable’ for them.
 This involves the question whether they dare to take ownership or not.
 If they do, this would give them a feeling of security.
 Thus, managers have a two-fold task: to ensure that the organization is in control, but also to achieve that their employees feel in control.
 In this article, we will discuss the first test question, the other two test questions will be covered in a subsequent article.